 Restaurant floor plan creator

 A successful service starts before the restaurant opens its doors.
 Use pre-shift reporting and digest emails, filled with important information about guests and reservations for the upcoming shift to prepare for the night or afternoon ahead.
 Front-of-house employees can review notes and details for every table, including any special events that are happening or guest requests.
-With OpenTable Pro, restaurants can access even richer data about guests, plus a graphic overview of the shift ahead.
+With OpenTable Pro, restaurant operators can access even richer data about guests, plus a graphic overview of the shift ahead.

 Table management software